calicartels/Capstone_proaxion/mtc/backend/README.md

-# Machine Health Monitoring System Backend
+# Machine Health Monitoring System

 ## Overview
 This is a backend service for a machine health monitoring system, primarily used for processing sensor data, image recognition, and status monitoring.